Impasse is a Fallacy: An Advanced Mediator's Forum(2).jpg)

 What past participants have said:

-"You obviously are very passionate about the mediation process and have a sincere desire to impart your knowledge and experience to help all of us improve our mediation skills.
-Your generosity in that regard is greatly appreciated.
+"Lee Jay is obviously very passionate about the mediation process and has a sincere desire to impart his knowledge and experience to help all of us improve our mediation skills.
+His generosity in that regard is greatly appreciated.
 It was two days well spent."

 * * * * *